How to Use Appreciative Inquiry Questions to Uplift Companies

 Design

-At this point in the Appreciative Inquiry process, things shift from being idea generative to action-oriented.
-Now that you've collected information about an organization or individual's goals, it's time to ask questions that will help determine what steps need to be taken to reach them.
+At this point in the Appreciative Inquiry process, the focus shifts from idea-generative to action-oriented.
+Now that you've collected information about an organization or individual's goals, it's time to ask questions to determine the steps needed to achieve them.

-The question that serves as an umbrella for all of the inquiry questions in this section is: "what should be?"
+The umbrella question for all the inquiry questions in this section is: "What should be?"

 Some ideas for questions in the design segment could include: